 You can also opt for red with red cone and silver tweeter, blue with blue cone and silver tweeter or black with silver cone and red tweeter variants.
 There’s also a fabric-less glossy white version with a silver cone and red tweeter.

 The LSX has many sources you’ll want to make use of.
 Over ethernet or 2.4GHz/5GHz wi-fi, users can stream networked music via DLNA or from Tidal – all from within the KEF Stream app.
-Spotify Connect and aptX Bluetooth are due to be joined by Apple AirPlay 2 over the coming months.
+Spotify Connect, Roon compatibility, aptX Bluetooth and Apple AirPlay 2 are also part of the package.

 While the LSX’s master speaker overlooks its sibling’s legacy RCA and USB type-B connections, its optical and 3.5mm aux inputs provide means to connect TVs and portable devices, while a subwoofer output offers the opportunity to add more bass to the system.

 You can always add a bit more bass by tweaking the balance in the system's EQ settings, which can be found in KEF’s Control app.
 The app is also used to get the LSX on your network, apply room settings, perform firmware updates and switch sources.
 The latter can also be performed via the supplied remote – as can volume adjustment – but the LSX lacks the on-speaker touch controls of its sibling.

 We’ve mentioned two KEF apps (Stream and Control) in this review, because there are separate apps; one for set-up and control, and another for navigating network streaming.
 It feels unnecessary given how some rivals manage to integrate everything in one app, but at least you can easily switch between the two without having to open and close them.